 We began operations in the Marcellus Shale in Pennsylvania during 2004.
-The Marcellus Shale is a unconventional reservoir, which produces natural gas, NGLs, crude oil and condensate.
-This has been our largest investment area over the last five years.
-We had over 586 proven drilling locations at December 31, 2013.
-Our 2013 production from the Marcellus Shale increased 39% from 2012.
-During 2013, we drilled 104 (101 net) development wells and 39 (35.2 net) exploratory wells, of which 142 (135.9 net) were successful.
-In 2014, we plan to drill 161.9 net wells.
-During 2013, we had approximately 8 drilling rigs in the field and expect to run an average of 9 rigs throughout 2014.
+The Marcellus Shale is an unconventional reservoir, which produces natural gas, NGLs and condensate.
+This has been our largest investment area over the last six years.
+We had over 500 proven drilling locations at December 31, 2014.
+Our 2014 production from the Marcellus Shale increased 32% from 2013.
+During 2014, we drilled 149 (139.5 net) development wells and 25 (21.4 net) exploratory wells, all of which were successful.
+In 2015, we plan to drill over 130 net wells.
+During 2014, we had approximately 9 drilling rigs in the field and expect to run an average of 7 rigs throughout 2015.

-We have long-term agreements with third parties to provide gathering and processing services and infrastructure assets in the Marcellus Shale, which includes gathering and residue gas pipelines, compression, cryogenic processing and liquid fractionation.
-Pursuant to these agreements, in mid-2013, MarkWest Liberty Midstream, L.L.C. expanded its natural gas liquids infrastructure at one location to include new de-ethanization capacity at two of its complexes where we hold contracted capacity.
+We have long-term agreements with third parties to provide gathering and processing services and infrastructure assets in the Marcellus Shale, which includes gathering and residue gas pipelines, compression, cryogenic processing, deethanization and liquid fractionation.
 In 2011, we executed an ethane sales contract for the liquids-rich gas in southwestern Pennsylvania whereby a third party will transport ethane from the tailgate of the third-party processing and fractionation facilities to the international border for further delivery into Canada.
-Initial deliveries commenced in the second half 2013.
+Initial deliveries commenced in second half 2013.
 Also in 2011, we entered into an agreement to transport ethane to the Gulf Coast where initial deliveries also commenced in late 2013.

 In 2012, we entered into a fifteen year agreement to transport ethane and propane from the tailgate of a third-party processing plant to a terminal and dock facility near Philadelphia.
-Initial deliveries are expected to commence by the end of 2014.
-In the meantime, since 2012, we began transporting propane by rail and truck to the terminal and dock facility near Philadelphia for sale to domestic and international customers.
-Also in 2012, we executed a fifteen year ethane sales agreement from the same terminal near Philadelphia which is expected to begin in mid-2015.
+Line fill on the propane portion of this pipeline was completed in late December 2014, with propane delivered to storage caverns to be sold at a later date.
+We expect both propane and ethane operations to be fully functional by the end of third quarter 2015.
+In the meantime, since 2012, we have been transporting a portion of our propane by rail and truck to the terminal and dock facility near Philadelphia for sale to domestic and international customers.
+Also in 2012, we executed a fifteen year ethane sales agreement from the same terminal near Philadelphia which is expected to begin in third quarter 2015.

-Since 2008, we have entered into various firm transportation agreements to provide gas gathering and transportation from southwestern and northeastern Pennsylvania which, at December 31, 2013 provide commitments for 1.3 Bcfe per day.
+Since 2008, we have entered into various firm transportation agreements to provide gas gathering and transportation from southwestern and northeastern Pennsylvania which, at December 31, 2014 provide commitments for 3.3 Bcfe per day.
 Some of our agreements, which extend to 2030, are contingent on pipeline modifications and/or construction.
-To support our drilling efforts and to control costs, we have contracts with drilling contractors to use two drilling rigs through 2015, and agreements for hydraulic fracturing services, including related equipment, material and labor, through 2015 in Pennsylvania.
+To support our drilling efforts and to control costs, we have agreements for hydraulic fracturing services, including related equipment, material and labor, in Pennsylvania through 2015.

-Southwestern Region
+Midcontinent Region

-The Southwestern region includes drilling, production and field operations in the Permian Basin of West Texas, the Texas Panhandle, as well as in the Anadarko Basin of western Oklahoma, Nemaha Uplift of northern Oklahoma and Kansas, the East Texas Basin and Mississippi.
-In the Southwestern region, we own 1,538 net producing wells, 96% of which we operate.
-Our average working interest is 80%.
-We have approximately 710,000 gross (508,000 net) acres under lease.
+The Midcontinent region includes drilling, production and field operations in the Texas Panhandle, as well as in the Anadarko Basin of western Oklahoma, the Nemaha Uplift of northern Oklahoma and Kansas, the Permian Basin of West Texas and Mississippi.
+In the Midcontinent region, we own 653 net producing wells, 95% of which we operate.
+Our average working interest is 78%.
+As of December 31, 2014, we have approximately 507,000 gross (383,000 net) acres under lease.